Turzoxpress/nodejs-load-balancing-clustering/readme.md

 ## Without clustering (Single Thread)

-Create a new file named **index.js** and replace the with the code below:
+Create a new file named **index.js** and replace with the code below:

 ```
 const express = require("express");